Skip to main content

 A diverse user community needs to both: identify radionuclides present in a material and quantify the massic activity (Bq/g) of each radionuclide, in a manner that’s traceable to the SI.
 At present, there is no method to achieve both objectives simultaneously for all types of decay.
 In many cases, analysis requires a complex chain of chemical separation and reference materials, with results too resource-intensive and uncertain.

 Recent advances in multiple fields of metrology present an opportunity to innovate.
 For one, ultra-cold sensors, such as Transition Edge Sensors (TESs) and Magnetic Microcalorimeters (MMCs) offer exquisite sensitivity to thermal pulses.
-Our efforts focus on TESs, in collaboration with Los Alamos National Laboratory.
-By embedding radioactive material in energy-absorber material and placing that material in thermal contact with the sensors, Decay Energy Spectrometery (DES) can be achieved with exquisite energy resolution.
-In this way, radionuclides can be identified and quantified by their DES signatures.
-High detection efficiency, reaching 100 % for alpha decay is expected.
+Our efforts focus on TESs.
+By embedding radioactive material in energy-absorber material and placing that material in thermal contact with the sensors, Decay Energy Spectrometry (DES) can be achieved with exquisite energy resolution.
+In this way, radionuclides can be identified and quantified by their DES signatures with high detection efficiency, reaching 100 % for alpha decay.
+Geant4-based Monte Carlo simulations are incorporated into multi-nuclide spectral analysis.

 inkjet liquid deposit and drying on nanoporous gold